phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanUnextractableAnnotationPart

 ```
-Saw unextractable annotation for a fragment of comment {COMMENT}: {COMMENT}
+Saw unextractable annotation for a fragment of comment '{COMMENT}': '{COMMENT}'
 ```

 ## PhanUnextractableAnnotationSuffix